kailash-manasarovar/statement/docs/timeline/2025/december.md

 - WRONG!!!!
 - Aaaaaaaahhhhhhhhhhhhh.

+## A man tests me for the effects of poisoning

+- At Fitkoh, a man starts chatting with me.
+- I'm struggling with the co-ordination of the boxing moves we're practicing.
+- I tell him I was poisoned and have some brain-damage.
+- He's a physio of some sort and works with stroke victims.
+- He does some tests, like coordination tests.
+- I fail spectacularly.
+- I ask if he can help me.
+- He's an agent though, so he doesn't speak to me again.

 ## Thailand fasting and detox clarity

 - It's day seven of the fast and detox program.